Those elixirs from fairies, witches and woodland sorceress will accompany your aperitifs throughout the summer… Success guaranteed !

 Wait about two more weeks before drinking, to allow the carbonisation to operate.

-Store the Fairies’ champagne in a dry, cool place, away from light and it will last for a few months.
+Store the Fairies’ bubbles in a dry, cool place, away from light and it will last for a few months.

 - 1 bottle of white wine of 75ml (1/3 cup)